MoatasimB/experiment-control-panel/README.md

-# Experiment Reliability Control Plane
+# Experiment Reliability Control Panel

 A full-stack internal engineering tool for managing staged rollouts, A/B experiments, reliability regressions, traces, incidents, and rollback workflows.

-Plain-English version: your team has an app, you built a new feature, and you do not want to give it to every user at once.
-This control plane lets you give the feature to a percentage of users, compare the new version against the old version, and roll back to the old version if the new feature causes problems.
+Your team has an app, you built a new feature, and you do not want to give it to every user at once.
+This control panel lets you give the feature to a percentage of users, compare the new version against the old version, and roll back to the old version if the new feature causes problems.

-This repo includes a small target search app so the control plane can be demoed locally.
+This repo includes a small target search app so the control panel can be demoed locally.
 The target app simulates the project your team is deploying.

 ## How It Works